tomaz-suller/PoliLEG/README.md

     calculator using Euclides' Algorithm (`gcd`) and a Fibonacci sequence generator (`fibonacci`) are supplied;
-* `testbenches`: testbenches for hardware descriptions following the structure of `modules`.
-Note that all components have testbenches with assertions except for `polilegcs`, `datapath` and `toplevel`.
+* `testbenches`: testbenches for hardware descriptions following the directory structure of `modules`.
+Note that all components have testbenches with assertions (i.e. automatically produce a pass or fail message on execution) except for `polilegsc`, `datapath` and `toplevel`.

 ## References
 D. Patterson and J. Hennessy.